1. How do I know what my Membership Status is?

 Attained their FALU (Fellow of the Academy of Life Underwriting) and had a minimum of 5 years of Life and Health Underwriting experience

-Anyone who is a CIU member but does not qualify as a full member under one of the three criteria for full membership.
+Anyone who is a CIU member but does not qualify as a full member under one of the two criteria for full membership.

 Anyone who held the position of Chairperson/President of the CIU, or its predecessor organization, the CHOLUA.
 Such Honorary Members who are retired (no longer active) will be exempt from paying dues.
 A list of Honorary Members will be maintained in the CIU Membership Directory.